umerrauf6/A-Scheduling-Algorithms-Simulator/docs/source/scheduling_algorithms.md

 ## Least Laxity

 Laxity in scheduling algorithms is defined as the difference between a task’s deadline and the required CPU time to complete it.
 This metric is crucial in dynamic preemptive scheduling where priorities are  adjusted dynamically based on current  task states and requirements.
 The task with the least laxity gets the highest  priority.

-In figure 1, after Task 1, both Task 2 and Task 3 are ready for execution.
+In figure 1, after task 1, both task 2 and task 3 are ready for execution.
 At time 1, laxity of task  2 is $d_2 - e_2 = 5-1 = 3$.
 Laxity of task 3 is $d_3 - e_3 = 4-1 = 2$.
 Task 3 is selected as it has least laxity followed by task 2.
-Task 4, which depends on Task 2, can now start.
-Laxity of Task 4 at time 2 is $d_4 - e_4 = 3-1 = 2 $.
-With the lowest possible laxity, Task 4 gets scheduled immediately after Task 2, completing at time 3.
-Task 3 can now be executed, followed by Tasks 5 and 6.
+Task 4, which depends on task 2, can now start.
+Laxity of task 4 at time 2 is $d_4 - e_4 = 3-1 = 2 $.
+With the lowest possible laxity, task 4 gets scheduled immediately after task 2, completing at time 3.
+Task 3 can now be executed, followed by tasks 5 and 6.
 Their scheduling is straightforward as there are no remaining dependencies that affect their execution.
 ### Usage

 ``` PYTHON